DIY Workbench Ideas

 plywood top workbench

 Now it’s time to attach the 3/4″ MDF plywood to the workbench’s top and bottom shelf.
-For attaching the plywood, we recommend using drywall screws.
+For securing the plywood, we recommend using drywall screws.

-You use 1 1/2″ drywall screws, secure 7/16″ – 1/2″ OSB plywood to the Top & Shelf frames.
+You use 1 1/2″ drywall screws and secure 7/16″ – 1/2″ OSB plywood to the Top & Shelf frames.
 If you own a Brad nailer, this is also a rapid method of securing the plywood.

 Step 5: Build Workbench Top Shelf/Light Frame

-• For this step – We recommend building a 12″ x 60″ extended Top Shelf – With (4) 72″ legs.
-This size will accommodate an intermediate shelf, pegboard, and a 48″ standard overhead “shop light,” – As shown in the Photo above for Cheap Workbench.
+• For this step, we recommend building a 12″ x 60″ extended Top Shelf with (4) 72″ legs.
+This size will accommodate an intermediate shelf, pegboard, and a 48″ standard overhead “shop light,” as shown in the Photo above for the Cheap Bench.

-• This particular work table plan calls for a top-shelf – mounted high behind the main body of the bench.
-Use 2x4s to build a top/overhead light frame, and add plywood to complete, following the similar construction pattern to the top and bottom shelf.
+• This particular work table plan calls for a top shelf mounted high behind the main body of the bench.

 • You can order this best-selling 4-Foot Shop Light from Amazon to finish up your new workbench.